-If you’re a first time DWI offender in the State of Texas, and are hoping to take advantage of a probationary program, you’ll be required to attend a DWI Class (Alcohol & Drug Awareness Ed) related to educating you on the effects of alcohol & drugs on your body, and the community.
+If you’re a first time DWI offender in the State of Texas and are hoping to take advantage of a probationary program as opposed to serving a jail sentence, you’ll be required to attend a DWI Class (Alcohol & Drug Awareness Ed).
+The purpose of the program is to educate you on the effects of alcohol & drugs on your body and the community.

-The DWI classes in Houston are generally about 12 hours in duration, and can be scheduled at different times, on different days.
-The full class isn’t held in one day, but is normally spaced out over the coarse of a few days or weeks.
+The DWI classes in Houston are generally about 12 hours in duration and can be scheduled at different times, on different days.
+The full class isn’t held in one day but is typically spaced out over the course of a few days or weeks.

 General Information: Drug & Alcohol Classes

 TIME: Variable.
-You can schedule the class around your employment schedule in most cases.
+You’re allowed to schedule the class around your employment schedule in most cases.
 As you can see in this example, scheduling is flexible.

 The Houston area DWI class is conducted in both Spanish & English as the state of Texas is working to eliminate language barriers within the criminal justice system.

 Listed below are the following circumstances in which a person may be compelled to take part in an alcohol or drug education program.

 - For Educational Purposes

 - Texas Drivers License Reinstatement